 Transportation Engineering: Geometric Design of Highways

 This interactive online course presents elements of design of the geometry of roads and highways.
 In this course, we will cover horizontal and vertical alignment design as well as the type of curves and principles for designing them that are safe, cost-effective, and comfortable for motorists.
 You will learn how to integrate horizontal and vertical alignment, the elements of roadway cross-sectional elements, and how to design roadside features and appurtenances.
+Note: it will help to have a calculator handy while taking this course.

 - Describe the fundamental principles of roadway geometry and how it contributes to efficient traffic conditions and safety.